-Better English?
+Are you ‘mumbling’?
 Opening and moving your mouth.

-As you know, I say over and over again that many non-native speakers could improve the sound of their English by opening and moving their mouths more.
+Many non-native speakers could improve the sound of their English by opening and moving their mouths more.

 Some students have said to me – ‘But I can’t see native speakers opening and moving their mouths much, why should I if they aren’t’.